thiennguyenmark/ror-test/README.md

 ## STEPS

-1. Fork this project to your account.
-2. Create a local clone.
+1. Create a local clone.
-3. For each question answered, commit your answers in a single commit and identify the answered question in the commit message.
+2. For each question answered, commit your answers in a single commit and identify the answered question in the commit message.
 For example, ``git commit -m 'Answer #1.1'``
-4. When you are ready to have your answers reviewed, make a Pull Request.
+3. When you are ready to have your answers reviewed, let your contact know.
+Your contact is typically your recruiter or interviewer.

 ## QUESTIONS